 HIV may not cause symptoms for many years.
-The first ones often feel like you have the flu.
-The virus is rapidly reproducing during this time.
+The first ones often feel like the flu.
+The virus is quickly reproducing during this time.
 The body’s immune system is mounting a defense.
-During this phase, you can still pass HIV to others.
+During this phase, a person can still pass HIV to others.

-After these go away, you may not notice anything for months or many years.
-Despite this, the virus is growing and causing damage to your immune system.
-During this time, you can pass HIV to others.
+After these go away, a person may not notice anything for months or many years.
+Despite this, the virus is growing and damaging the immune system.
+During this time, a person can pass HIV to others.

-Over the next 1 to 3 years, you may notice:
+Over the next 1 to 3 years, symptoms may include:

-Untreated, HIV progresses to AIDS.
+Untreated HIV progresses to AIDS.
 The immune system is weak.
-This opens the door to opportunistic infections.
-These happen in people who don't have a healthy immune system.
-People with AIDS get them because their body can't fight them off.
+This can lead to opportunistic infections.
+These infections happen in people who have a weak immune system.
+People with AIDS get them because their body cannot fight them off.

 Common opportunistic infections are: